-Dr. Trent Grundmeyer, a professor at Drake University in Des Moines, Iowa, approached a non-profit school, Iowa BIG, in the school year of 2016-2017 with a project proposal.
+Dr. Trent Grundmeyer, a professor at Drake University we have a highly services in Des Moines, Iowa, approached a non-profit school, Iowa BIG, in the school year of 2016-2017 with a project proposal.
 He had just lost his nephew, Eli, who had died while drowning in his own backyard pool at home.
 Trent’s goal is to notify parents of failing pool alarms on the market today and come up with a solution to keeping kids safe in their own pools at home.

 Eli Rue Rowedder was born on October 28th, 2013.
 He was an energetic and lively kiddo that loved playing with his tractors, football, fishing and playing with his older siblings.
 His energy sadly ended on July 12th, 2016 when he quietly slipped out his parents back door and jumped in the backyard pool after a toy he had thrown over the edge.
 His parents found him within minutes but it was too late.
 Eli had passed away like too many other kids his same age in their own backyard pool.